San Benedetto del Tronto: History

+The first settlements date back to the 1st century BC, as demonstrated by the archaeological discovery of the maritime villa near the ancient settlement of medieval village.

 The first document which indicated the name of the village dates from 998.
 The document was an act concerning the investiture of the benefice of SS.
 Vincent and Anastasius in the territory of Acquaviva Piceno by Hubert bishop of Fermo.
 The document contains the phrase "Pede sive terra et silva Sancti Benedicti", referring to the city.
 In 1211, Emperor Otto IV granted the territories ranging from the Tronto River to the Potenza river to the town of Fermo.
 In 1245, Emperor Frederick II granted Ascoli Piceno a stretch of coast between the Ragnola river and Tronto river to build a fortified port.
 In the following years, there were disputes between Ascoli and Fermo.
 In 1478, there was a plague epidemic which decimated the city's population.
 The area remained virtually uninhabited until refugees from Romagna repopulated San Benedetto where they were granted land leases.
 From the 16th century until the 19th century, the Turks repeatedly invaded the city where they captured sailors and forced them into slavery.
 Since 1650, the urban center expanded beyond the city walls.
 In 1754, the first marine suburbs, Sant'Antonio da Padova and Marina, were created.
 In 1860, the "Cacciatori delle Alpi" freed the city from the dominion of the church.
 The Royal Decree giving San Benedetto the "del Tronto" attribute was in 1896.
 In 1936, the village of Porto d'Ascoli was absorbed into the city of San Benedetto del Tronto.

 During Second World War, the city suffered 144 air raids and 6 naval bombardments.
 Following the end of the war, the city's economy and businesses prospered.
 Fishing became a cornerstone of the local economy and in the 1960s and 1970s, the city became one of the largest national fishing ports.
 After the war, San Benedetto became a tourist destination on the Adriatic coast.